MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/volume-licensing-invoices.md

 Contact your Microsoft partner for invoice support.

-## How can I make a request for the invoice PDF and recon file to be resent by mail?
+## How can I make a request for the invoice PDF and recon file to be sent by mail?

 This functionality isn't currently available.